 I am currently a UXUI producer at Hangar 13 bravely creating amazing games.
 In addition, I am continuously building up my game dev skills with an emphasis on Unreal Engine 5 and game design.
 I usually spent my free time (outside of gaming) with my son and dog or hiking/climbing in the mountains.

 Knowledge and skills

 My primary areas of focus are:

 Recently, I have started to learn visual scripting utilizing Unreal Engine 5 blueprints in order to rapidly prototype, validate, and test new systems and mechanics independently.

 Last but not least, I have 9 years of work experience primarily in the roles of project manager and product lead in both SW and HW domains with a focus on defense and space technologies.

-I am well acquainted with video games development intrigues and I do really enjoy coordination and management of cross-functional teams, building relationships with subject matter experts, getting to know the technical details, and aligning them with the creative and artistic vision as much as possible in order to provide better support, dealing with any potential issues and communicate clearly all important aspects with key stakeholders.
+I am well acquainted with video games development intrigues and I do really enjoy leadership of cross-functional teams, building relationships with subject matter experts, getting to know the technical details, and aligning them with the creative and artistic vision as much as possible in order to provide better support, dealt with any potential issues and communicate clearly all important aspects with key stakeholders.

 The Origins I - Tabletop RPGs and collectible card games

 From the age of 12 throughout my grammar school years, I have been obsessed with all things fantasy and sci-fi, mostly through reading books and playing tabletop RPGs and collectible card games.
 Being a multipotential enthusiast I have put my hands on a ton of games including Wastelands, Magic, LOTR from Decipher, Warhammer 40k + Fantasy Battles miniatures, original Draci Doupe (Czech version of DnD), and DnD 3E.

 During university, I have become part of a large tabletop RPG community via the RPG Forum, mostly as a dungeon master, writing articles, tidbits of settings, and lore, testing my own systems and playing a lot of games.
 I was crafting my own worlds, putting together plots and adventures for my players, and always trying to avoid the usual stereotypes - unless directly asked for them.